shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

-# HOL 2: Migrate Windows Servers from Hyper-V to Azure
+# Lab 02: Migrate Windows Servers from Hyper-V to Azure

-Duration: 45 minutes
+### Duration: 45 minutes

 ## Exercise 1: Migrating your apps and your data, leveraging Microsoft services and tools including Azure Migrate: Server Migration

-In this HOL, you will learn about Azure migrate and how all pre-migration steps such as discovery, assessments, and right-sizing of on-premises resources are included for infrastructure, data, and applications.
+In this Guided Lab, you will learn about Azure migrate and how all pre-migration steps such as discovery, assessments, and right-sizing of on-premises resources are included for infrastructure, data, and applications.
 Azure Migrate provides a simplified migration, modernization, and optimization service for Azure.

 ### Task 1: Create a Storage Account